hb68218-del/MIST4610/README.md

 # MIST4610
-This is a repository for MIST 4610 Group Project.
+This is a repository for MIST 4610 Group Project (Group 6)